-- By the end of of fall term: Have a first-term advising meeting in which your preliminary course plan is developed.
-Before the meeting, you should meet with your interim advisor, and possibly with the ENVS GPC, to discuss your preliminary course plan. - In fall and winter terms: Develop some preliminary research ideas. - By beginning of spring term: Recruit a major advisor and one other committee member. - By week 8 of spring term: Have an annual advising meeting with your committee members, to review what course requirements you have completed, your course plans for next year, and your research direction.
+- By the end of the fall term: Have a first-term advising meeting in which your preliminary course plan is developed.
+Before the meeting, you should meet with your interim advisor, and possibly with the ENVS Graduate Support Team, to discuss your preliminary course plan. - In fall and winter terms: Develop preliminary research ideas. - By the beginning of the spring term: Recruit a major advisor and one other committee member. - By week 8 of the spring term: Conduct your annual advising meeting with your committee to review the course requirements you have completed, your course plans for next year, and your research direction.